paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

       * The amount of assignments in non-empty & taken tranches plus the amount of needed extras equals or exceeds the total number of validators for the approval entry, which can be obtained by measuring the bitfield.
 In this case we return a special value `RequiredTranches::All` indicating that all validators have effectively been assigned to check.
     * return `n_tranches`

-#### `check_approval(block_entry, approval_entry, n_tranches) -> bool`
+#### `check_approval(block_entry, candidate_entry, approval_entry, n_tranches) -> bool`
   * If `n_tranches` is `RequiredTranches::Pending`, return false
   * If `n_tranches` is `RequiredTranches::All`,  then we return `3 * n_approvals > 2 * n_validators`.
-  * If `n_tranches` is `RequiredTranches::Exact(tranche, no_shows), then we return whether all assigned validators up to `tranche` less `no_shows` have approved. e.g. if we had 5 tranches and 1 no-show, we would accept all validators in tranches 0..=5 except for 1 approving.
+  * If `n_tranches` is `RequiredTranches::Exact(tranche, no_shows)`, then we return whether all assigned validators up to `tranche` less `no_shows` have approved. e.g. if we had 5 tranches and 1 no-show, we would accept all validators in tranches 0..=5 except for 1 approving.
 In that example, we also accept all validators in tranches 0..=5 approving, but that would indicate that the `RequiredTranches` value was incorrectly constructed, so it is not realistic.
 If there are more missing approvals than there are no-shows, that indicates that there are some assignments which are not yet no-shows, but may become no-shows.

 #### `process_wakeup(relay_block, candidate_hash)`
   * Load the `BlockEntry` and `CandidateEntry` from disk.
 If either is not present, this may have lost a race with finality and can be ignored.
 Also load the `ApprovalEntry` for the block and candidate.